sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

 In the following example we will use a :class:`QNNRegressor`, the encoding circuit, and the observable as defined above.
 Additionally, we utilize the mean squared error loss function and the Adam optimizer for optimization.
+Furthermore, Qulacs is used as the quantum simulator to enable fast gradient calculations.

 .. code-block:: python